mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 or more events.

-We also maintain a :class:`.State` which stores the trainer's state, such as the model, optimizers, dataloader, current batch, etc (see :class:`.State`).
-This allows algorithms to modify the state at the various events above.
+We also maintain a :class:`.State` which stores the trainer's state, such as the model, optimizers, dataloader, current batch, etc. (see :class:`.State`).
+This allows algorithms to modify the state during the various events above.

 .. seealso::